 DEPOSITS AND SECURITY

 How do I deposit funds?

-Under the Account tab, click on the Deposit link where you will be provided a multi-signature address to deposit Bitcoin.
-After 1 confirmation, funds will be credited to your account.
+Under the Account tab, click on the Deposit link where you will be provided addresses to deposit cryptocurrency.
+After required network confirmation(s), funds will be credited to your account.

 What is the Minimum Deposit to trade on BitMEX?

 The minimum amount to trade on BitMEX varies from product to product depending on the Initial Margin.
 For XBTUSD (for example) it is $1 USD * 1% (Initial Margin) = $0.01.
 At a XBT/USD price of $600 this equals 0.00001667 XBT.

 No, BitMEX stores all Bitcoin in a cold multi-signature wallet.
 See our Security Page for more information.

 It is a Bitcoin wallet, stored offline that requires m of n signatures in order to spend any funds.
 In the case of BitMEX, it requires 2 of 3 partners to sign any transaction before funds may be spent.